ef4/fast-sourcemap-concat/README.md

 If `'line'` is specified, `sourceMappingURL` will be written in a single-line comment (`//`).

+If `'hidden'` is specified, `sourceMappingURL` will not be written to support hidden sourcemaps.

 If anything else truthy is specified, `sourceMappingURL` will be written in a block comment (`/* */`).

 If no value is given, or a falsey value is given, will default to `'line'`.